Sculptures Inspired by The Hunchback of Notre Dame

 Not sure if this was intentional or not but the costume is this figurine of Esmeralda looks very similar to an old cartoon version of Hunchback often called the Jetlag version.
 It's probably just a coincidence.

 Armani Gypsy Girl

-Though technically not officially Esmeralda, this figurine looks like Disney's Esmeralda doesn't it?
-It's 13 inches and is made of porcelain.
+Though technically not officially Esmeralda, this figurine looks a lot like Disney's Esmeralda doesn't it?
+It's 13 inches and is made from porcelain.

 What do think of the Sculptures?
 Which on is your Favorite????

 Love all of them but Emmanuel Villanis - 1895 - Esmeralda is exactaly how I saw her reading the book.
 He captured the essence of Esmeralda.
 You said it right, strong features, but sweet and young.